ninewise/dissertation/on-the-side/applications.md

 ## Case Studies and Analyses {#section:casestudies}

-During the development of the UMGAP, the still incomplete pipeline was applied to several datasets as a means of exploration.
-This has helped to find bugs, usability problems, discover other applications and guide the UMGAP to its final form.
-This section describes the analysis of some of these datasets, as it would be done using the released version of the UMGAP, not as it was executed originally.
+During the development of UMGAP, the still incomplete pipeline was applied to several datasets as a means of exploration.
+This has helped to find bugs, usability problems, discover other applications and guide UMGAP to its final form.
+This section describes the analysis of some of these datasets, as it would be done using the released version of UMGAP, not as it was executed originally.
 As such, this section may be used as a guide to compose a new pipeline for a similar analysis.

 ### The Preconfigured Pipelines {#section:preconf}

-The primary and easiest procedure to run the UMGAP on your data, and the last addition to the pipeline, is by using one of the six preconfigured pipelines.
+The primary and easiest procedure to run UMGAP on your data, and the last addition to the pipeline, is by using one of the six preconfigured pipelines.
 They are six diverging ways of configuring the pipeline, picked to cover the most probable use cases.
 Should your data fall within such a use case, running the pipeline is reduced to running two or three scripts.

 The first is a setup script called `umgap-setup.sh`.
 It is an interactive script that helps you get the required databases and